b21890735/VideoStreamer/README.txt

 For example,
 java sclient -a 127.0.0.1 -p 2001 -ch 1

-***In my application, more than one client can connect to the same channel.
+***In the application, more than one client can connect to the same channel.
 So they can watch the same channel at the same time.

 **In the Java (client) part, I have used Java Swing, Jframe.
 Created different Thread classes which are Viewer and Feeder inherited from Thread class